velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 We've established what a brand is, why we would want one and how they can be communicated.
 How can we apply that to my own personal and professional brand?
 First we'll have a look at my current brand identity, such as it is, and then try and put into practice some of the lessons we've learned.

 ####Benchmarking
-First we need to assess how effective my current presence is.
+Before any design or development project can begin there is a design phase [*design is a job ref?*] First we need to assess how effective the current presence is, before working on a solution.
+The presence in question has only had a couple of opportunities to be effective
 _______

 ##Conclusion